 - Set aside time each day for active play together, perhaps tossing a ball, having a dance party or taking a walk after a family meal.

 - Designate an inside and an outside area that's safe, where your child can freely jump, roll and tumble.

-- Encourage children to join a sports team or try a new physical activity.
+- Encourage children to try a new physical activity.

 - Limit TV time and keep the TV out of your child's bedroom.

 - Plant a garden.
 Kids love to water plants, and they'll get excited weeks later when they see their flowers bloom or vegetables grow.

 - Instead of catching a movie or watching TV, pick an activity that requires moving together like taking walk.

 Once you get your family moving, remember to fuel up for activities or sports.
 Drink plenty of water before, during and after activities.
 Children need to drink at least six 8-ounce cups of water per day.
 Add another eight fluid ounces for every half hour of strenuous activity.
 For longer activities or when children don't drink enough water, diluted 100-percent fruit juice or sports drinks can increase their fluid intake.